Fees & Tuition

 Method of Payment

-Students who are eligible to register can print out an invoice from ROSI.
+Students who are eligible to register can view and print out invoice from ACORN.
 Information on where and how to make a payment is provided by Student Accounts.

 Late Registration Fee

-For information on refund schedules for the 2012-13 academic year, please visit the School of Graduate Studies Refund Schedule.
+For information on refund schedules, please visit the School of Graduate Studies Refund Schedule.

 Financial Aid & Awards